geropl/github-mcp-go/memory-bank/activeContext.md

 ## Current Focus

-We have completed the implementation and test verification of all GitHub Actions tools following PRD 001-action-tools (100% complete).
-All read-only tools for GitHub Actions workflows are now fully implemented and tested.
+We have released v0.3.0 with all GitHub Actions tools following PRD 001-action-tools (100% complete).
+All read-only tools for GitHub Actions workflows are now fully implemented, tested, and included in the official release.

 Current priorities:
 1. **Testing completion**